matthewroot/root-readme/README.md

 #### Act like an owner

-Treat our software, team, Engineering organization, and company like you own it.
+Treat our software, team, engineering organization, and company like you own it.
 If you've got equity, the latter will be literally true, but this means more than that.
 It's about acting like an owner and caring about what goes on in a way that you would if it was entirely yours.
 When you see a problem, call it out.
 If you've got a solution, suggest it.
 Help us push forward on more fronts than just building software.

 #### Don't accept status quo